drichard/vim-brunch/README.md

   -> Opens app/views/templates/user.styl in horizontal split window.
   ```

 * The plugin makes a lot of assumptions about how you name your files and where you put them.
-If you don't follow the brunch conventions all hell will break lose and nothing will work.
+If you don't follow the brunch conventions all hell will break lose, the undead will rise again and not much will work really.

 ##Configuration